kanavbengani/Reversi/README.md

 such as playing a move and switching turns.
 - `Model` -- Concrete implementations of their `IModel` interface.
 - `AxialPosn` -- An axial position represents the `q` and `r` coordinates in a hexagonal grid.
 - `Direction` -- A direction represents the offset of each hexagonal cell.
+- `ModelFeatures` -- A set of features that the model will be triggering to its listeners.
+All listeners to the model should implement the above interface.
+- `ReversiFactory` -- A factory class used to configure and create a game of Reversi.

 **Coordinate System**